pkarsy/persist_mqtt/README.md

 - The module cannot be used immediatelly, complicating the import as we've seen above.
 - limited space for variables (~1000 bytes in json format)
 - The speed of save() is slow due to netwotk latency.
 However mqtt seems to be performed asynchronously, so the save() actually returns fast.
 - **Anyone who has access to the server, can view and change the variables !
+Even worse if the connection is not secured with SSL/TLS.
 BE WARNED !
 DO NOT USE IT FOR CONFIDENTIAL DATA**
 - Cannot be used (or adds complexity) if the tasmota system does not use an MQTT server or has no network at all.

 ## How to temporarily use persist_mqtt(pt) instead of persist for development